 What’s perhaps less well- known is that slow breathing can also lower high blood pressure.
 In fact, slow breathing is one of the fastest ways you can lower your blood pressure.
 And studies have shown that simply practising slow breathing exercises for as little as 15 minutes a day can significantly reduce blood pressure over the long term as well.

-Slow breathing is also increasingly being used for relieving pain.
-And there are myriad other health benefits.
-Slow breathing is also just pleasantly relaxing.
-You don’t need to have a health condition to enjoy it and benefit!
+All in all, slow breathing gives myriad health benefits.
+It’s also just pleasantly relaxing.
+You don’t need to have a health condition to enjoy it!

 How to do slow breathing to reduce stress, blood pressure, anxiety, and pain

 Slow breathing sounds straightforward enough but it can actually be quite tricky to keep your breathing slow and steady enough.